AllocBlock/LilyPond-Workshop/readme.md

 # lilypond-workshop README

-Provide LilyPond syntex highlighting and auto-compiling.
+Provide LilyPond syntex highlighting and auto-compiling for VSCode.

 This project is based on [VSLilyPond](https://github.com/TrudyFirestone/VSLilyPond), which use the grammar from [SubLilyPond](https://github.com/yrammos/SubLilyPond).